Udemy vs Skillshare: Which is Best? An in-depth Comparison (2021)

-  - A flat $10 payment for every person you refer who gets a premium subscription
+- A flat $10 payment for every person you refer who gets a premium subscription.

-  - A portion of Skillshare’s monthly payments based on the number of minutes premium users watched in your course
+- A portion of Skillshare’s monthly payments based on the number of minutes premium users watched in your course.

-  They pay out monthly and all payments are made through PayPal.
+It pays monthly, and all payments are made through PayPal.

 Skillshare is incredibly easy to use and has a built-in audience of creatives and professionals from all industries.
 However, it doesn’t feel like a proper academic site, and many of the features that make a course more engaging simply aren’t available here.

 Udemy vs Skillshare: Similarities

 - Neither site charges teachers a fee to get set up.